-- 1. Maximum of 300 feet. - B. Pedestrian Access - 1.
-Circulation to all upper floors shall be through an interior corridor or lobby. - All retail spaces should be accessed from a ground floor, single-tenant entry along a street, courtyard, or passageway. - C. Parking Design and Location - 1.
-Parking shall be located in the third layer (See Figure 1.9-B). - 2.
-Parking access shall be as per Section 15-215-47, Parking and Loading. - For above-ground garages, parking shall be concealed from view at street frontages through a liner of habitable space on at least three sides of the building; service streets and alleys excluded.
+- 1. Circulation to all upper floors shall be through an interior corridor or lobby. - All retail spaces should be accessed from a ground floor, single-tenant entry along a street, courtyard, or passageway.

+- 1. Where provided, parking shall be located in the third layer (See Figure 1.9). - 2.
+Parking access shall be as per Section 15-215-47, Parking and Loading. - 3.
+For above-ground garages, parking shall be concealed from view at street frontages through a liner of habitable space on at least three sides of the building; service streets and alleys excluded.
 Where exposed to the street, above-ground garages shall be screened from view at the street frontage by landscaping, green screens, or cladding; service streets and alleys excluded.